-In year 1 you will develop countryside skills such as building stiles, boardwalks, steps and maybe even build a bridge.
-You will have the opportunity to enhance these skills in year 2 and gain industry standard certification in areas such as chainsaw, brushcutter, first aid and spraying.
+- You will have the opportunity to gain industry standard certification in areas such as chainsaw, brushcutter, first aid and spraying

-At the end of the course, if your academic performance merits it, you can progress up onto the final year of BSc Countryside Management or BSc Conservation Management and gain a second qualification!
-This is a powerful suite of qualifications to gain you employment.
+- Students of this course will have the opportunity, if academic performance merits it, to progress to the final year BSc Countryside Management or BSc Countryside Conservation and gain a second qualification.

 Want to study in Welsh?